olsen-zachery/Assignment-C/README.md

 //The sketch most likely uses an ArrayList so that they could create many objects of the same type, while changing small details with every individual object in the image.

 //I made a sketch that emulates the texture of some of their images.
-The code below,
+I was trying to recreate the snake-like texture the lines with dots made, but was unable to.

 ![image] (https://68.media.tumblr.com/855f07b4218f9236cc8d6ce726318f3d/tumblr_inline_omqvaipSrO1usshp7_1280.png)